 It’s frustrating to settle for less efficient and more expensive methods of calling the US from the Philippines.
 But steep fees and per-minute pricing aren’t the norm for every platform.

-With OpenPhone, you can make unlimited calls and texts to the US from the Philippines for just $10 per month — no contracts, hidden fees, or red tape.
+With OpenPhone, you can make free calls and texts to the US from the Philippines for just $15 per month — no contracts, hidden fees, or red tape.

 Calling from your new OpenPhone number is also more efficient because you don’t need to dial an exit code or country code to reach anyone in the US.
 Just dial your contact’s phone number.